Mon - Sun: 24 hours.

 • Witness details.
 Anybody else who saw what caused the injury to your leg could prove useful during the claims process.
 Your solicitor could ask them for a statement to see if it corroborates your version of events.

 • Camera recordings.
-Where the accident was recorded on dash cams or CCTV cameras, you should try to obtain a copy as soon as possible before it is deleted.
+If the accident was recorded on dash cams or CCTV cameras, you should try to obtain a copy as soon as possible before it is deleted.

 Although these steps might take some time, they could all make it easier for you to win compensation.
 Please call us if you want your leg injury claim to be reviewed for free.